XaviousD/r720-fanspeed/README.md

 Description:
 ------------
 A CRON Task script to monitor CPU Temp's on the r720 and utilize the IPMI feature of Dell's iDRAC to adjust fan speeds based on preferred fan curves.
 3 fan curves to start, Low/Normal/Hot are used based on the ambient temp at the inlet.
-System uses 3 hysteresis values (1) for each curve to determine the degree of change in CPU Temp's before adjusting fan speeds.
 Low curve uses a large degree of change, Normal uses a more nominal value and the Hot Fan Curve uses a more aggressive value.

 History:
 --------